Application Procedure for the M.M. Degree or Post-Baccalaureate Certificate in Performance

 M.M., Conducting (Band, Choral, or Orchestral)

-Prospective students applying for the M.M. in Conducting should send a video recording to the Director of Graduate Studies.
+Applicants should send a link to an audition video.
 This must include three pieces in contrasting styles (one of them a cappella for choral conductors).
 Conducting students attending part-time will need to come to a satisfactory agreement with the conducting faculty about how the practical conducting requirement will be managed before being admitted (school ensemble, church choir, etc.).

 M.M., Music Education